 These homemade desiccant packs are a great way to preserve the quality of your bulk dry goods.
 Using a moisture absorber to keep foods fresh can prevent a tremendous amount of food waste.
 And these moisture packs?
 They’re reusable!

-Poison control assured me that while it’s probably not something I’d want to add to my daily menu, the silica gel inside was non-toxic.
+Poison control assured me that while it’s probably not something I’d want to add to my daily menu, the silica gel inside the moisture pack was non-toxic.
 Whew.

 Reconsidering that moisture absorber